Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

   }
 ```

-Also, the `BuildkiteSourceClientAdapter` should now implement the new `fetchBuild` method to match the `SourceClient` interface.
+Also, the `BuildkiteSourceClientAdapter` should now implement the new `fetchOneBuild` method to match the `SourceClient` interface.
 The adapter should use the specified `BuildkiteClient` instance to fetch the build with the given number.

 ##### GitHub Actions Integration